Money for Nothing (TV programme)

-Money For Nothing is a British television programme hosted, on a rotational basis, by Sarah Moore, Jacqui Joseph, JJ Chalmers and formerly Jay Blades, EJ Osborne, that airs on BBC.
-Earlier series are also available for viewing on Netflix.
+Money for Nothing is a British consumer television series, hosted on a rotational basis by Sarah Moore, Jacqui Joseph and JJ Chalmers, and formerly by Jay Blades and EJ Osborne.
+It airs on BBC One.
+Earlier series are available for viewing on Netflix.

 Format

-The premise of the programme is to take items that other people have disposed of and which the presenter rescues from council refuse collection sites.
+The premise of the programme is to take items that other people are disposing of and which the presenter rescues from council refuse collection sites.
 With the help of a designer they are turned into desirable items, which are then sold.
 Any profit made is then returned to the individual(s) who disposed of the item originally.
-The show voice-over is provided by comedian and writer Arthur Smith.
-Celebrity Money for Nothing was a related programme and only lasted one series.
+A voiceover narration is provided by comedian and writer Arthur Smith.
+Celebrity Money for Nothing was a related programme, which only lasted one series.